xxSeys1/xxSeys1/README.md

 Hi :)
+I also go by Saas on other platforms, but that name was taken here already (I wonder why...)
 ## About me
 I'm a student from Germany who's interested in software- and gamedev.
 I like doing video & photo editing, gamedev, 3d modeling and programing.